jimgao1/competitive-programming/README.md

 Welcome to my programming repository.
 You can find my solutions to programming problems, and also sample code for algorithms i am learning.

-You are welcomed to use my code, please just put my name somewhere in your code.
-Thanks :D
+My code is organized in folders by website, including:
+> Algorithms (Not a website, but templates for useful algorithms)
+> POJ (Peking Online Judge http://poj.org/)
+> SPOJ (Sphere Online Judge http://www.spoj.com/)
+> USACO (USA Computing Olympiad http://train.usaco.org/)
+> UVaOJ (University of Valladolid http://uva.onlinejudge.org/)
+> WCIPEG (Programming Entertainment Group http://wcipeg.com/)

+Everyone is welcomed to reference my code, and also use it.
+Just remember to give me credit for it.

-If you have any questions or comments, email me at jimthenerd@hotmail.com
+If you have any questions or comments, you can reach me at jimthenerd@hotmail.com

-Have fun bros!
+Thank you and have fun!